 Zucchini tacos shells are easy healthy keto tachos shells to hold your favorite keto food !
 It contains only few ingredients, plus there is a paleo, cheese free recipe option for those who don’t tolerate dairy.

-What are paleo tortillas recipe ?
+What are zucchini tacos shells ?

 Egg or chia egg if you are on a paleo vegan diet.
 A chia egg is simply the combination of 1 tablespoon of chia seed with 3 tablespoons of water.
 Stir and set aside for 10 minutes until it has an egg-like texture.